-I did not watch them shovel dirt on him
+I did not watch them shovel dirt on him,

-Staring at the epilogue of life’s worth.
+Staring at the blank ledger of his worth.

 Though hymns were sung, were none I do recall,